Plausible deniability: Freenet file sharing

 The Freenet file sharing network is another application of the idea by obfuscating data sources and flows to protect operators and users of the network by preventing them and, by extension, observers such as censors from knowing where data comes from and where it is stored.

 Use in cryptography

 In cryptography, deniable encryption may be used to describe steganographic techniques in which the very existence of an encrypted file or message is deniable in the sense that an adversary cannot prove that an encrypted message exists.
 In that case, the system is said to be "fully undetectable".

 Some systems take this further, such as MaruTukku, FreeOTFE and (to a much lesser extent) TrueCrypt and VeraCrypt, which nest encrypted data.
 The owner of the encrypted data may reveal one or more keys to decrypt certain information from it, and then deny that more keys exist, a statement which cannot be disproven without knowledge of all encryption keys involved.
 The existence of "hidden" data within the overtly encrypted data is then deniable in the sense that it cannot be proven to exist.

+“Trepidation of Relationship” and “Trepidation of Memory” are two further cryptographical concepts to discuss plausible deniability, as also compared in a Youtube-Audio-Podcast.